 My heart stutters on the renewed thought that this was a bad idea.
 I’m starting a business at the slowest time of year.
 I’ve done my research.
 I know half of new businesses fail within the first six months of opening their doors.
 I don’t want to become a statistic.
 More importantly, I need this to be a success.

 Facing financial hardship is nothing new.
 I’m a photographer for fuck’s sake.
 The cliché of starving artist isn’t a cliché.
 I’ve gotten down to my last package of instant ramen noodles more than once.
 Living lean isn’t what worries me; it’s the possibility of failure that keeps me up at night.
 Time and again, it’s been pointed out that my life has been one long string of failures.
 I don’t know that I can weather another one.

 I shut off the last light in the building before locking up for the night.
 Tomorrow is my first official day on the job, I should get some rest.
-Wouldn't that be nice?
+At least pretend to get some rest.